What do you REALLY need?

 The Nitty Gritty

-The first job of a professional nanny is to take excellent and constant care of her charges.
+The first job of a professional nanny is to take excellent and constant care of their charges.
 There is tremendous gray area in what additional household tasks are reasonable.
 Perhaps one of our nannies loves to cook and bake, and another is especially adept at helping with household organization.
 Our job is to make sure that we find out what our candidates may like to do domestically beforehand and connect their strengths with your requirements.
 Likewise, while beginning to work with you, we’ll cover a wide area of questions that encompass information like: Do you frequently work late and need flexibility?
 Do you need a nanny who can travel with you occasionally?
 Do you have a child with ongoing behavioral or physical needs?
 Do you want a nanny to also engage in specific household chores or focus entirely on the children?
-Is she expected to make meals?
+Are they expected to make meals?
 Do laundry?
 Will daily chores include taking care of a pet?
-Do you need her to also be able to help with homework, projects, and carpools?
+Do you need them to also be able to help with homework, projects, and carpools?

 Who is YOUR Mary Poppins?

 Perhaps harder than coming up with a list of necessities and requests, is defining who your “perfect nanny” looks like based on gut instinct.
 While Mary Poppins was obviously a fictional character, chances are you’re coming into the process with some concrete ideas about what you’d especially like.
 Outside of suiting your needs on a day to day basis, there is some subjective area that just has to “feel right” with the nanny-parent and nanny-child relationship.
 We’ll work with you to define what that is for you, match it with one of our candidates and close that gap between reality and fiction.